 1. From old to new

 Vintage furniture tells stories.
-Small scratches, the patina or notches make pieces unique.
+Small scratches, the patina or the notch on the foot make these finds unique.
 Special heirlooms also go perfectly with Wabi Sabi.
 Because vintage pieces and antiques are all about the soul, memories or experiences.
-In short: everything that makes you happy is allowed to move in.
+In short: everything that makes you positive is allowed to move in.

 2. Free from ballast